zadium/Blender_OpenSIM/examples/ImportAndRig/readme.md

 After you downloaded the file to rig, or you created your own mesh, it not nessary to use mirror technic, but I prefer it if it symetric

-* Cut in half, delete the left side of mesh
+* Cut in half, delete the ``Right`` side of mesh (mesh not the view) for easy to use when click NUM-PAD-3, in pictures I used to delete the ``Left`` side, I am lazy to make new pictures.

 Look at how to cut mesh [Cut For Mirror](../examples/CutForMirror/CutForMirror.md)